 New Song Christian Fellowship began when God called Dale and Joan Evrist to leave their home state of California after ministering there for 15 years to plant a new work in the Nashville area.
-In March of 1993, the first home meeting was held with a handful of people, and after six months, New Song launched its first congregation, New Song Cool Springs, which moved to its current location in October of 1995.
-Along with our Cool Springs congregation, we currently have congregations in Spring Hill and Woodbine.
+In March of 1993, the first home meeting was held with a handful of people, and after six months, New Song moved to its current location in Brentwood, TN in October of 1995.
 After two decades in the greater Nashville area, we are thankful for all God has done in and through us as we continue to reach out with the good news of Jesus Christ’s love and power.

 We are partnering with other churches around the city to see Nashville and Middle Tennessee reached for Christ.
-Our part in seeing this vision become a reality is to multiply healthy New Song congregations all over Nashville – One Church in Multiple Congregations.
+Our part in seeing this vision become a reality is to multiply healthy, covenantal communities all over Nashville.
 We want to meet people where the people are, both physically and spiritually so that we have the gospel for every person and a church for every people/community.

 Reaching neighbors, nations, and generations with the good news of Jesus Christ’s love and power.